Neiafu is on the southern coast of Utu Vava'u, the principal island of the Vava'u archipelago in northern Tonga.

 Yachts can hire moorings on both sides of Neiafu Harbour.
 Remember that all the moorings belong to someone, so request permission before picking one up and enquire about strength for your size of boat.
 Many are not properly marked.
 Don't try to just pick up a mooring without clearing in, the officials watch carefully.

-Moorings can be rented from Aquarium Cafe or Beluga Diving for approx T$15 per night.
+Moorings can be rented from Aquarium Café, Beluga Diving or Moorings for approx T$15 per night.
 Weekly or monthly rates can be arranged.
-Their moorings are marked.
-When secure, call them on their designated channel (marked on the mooring).
+All moorings are marked.
+When secure, call the company on their designated channel (marked on the mooring).
 Moorings (Charter company) own most of the moorings and are making these available for private yachts, moving their own boats elsewhere.
 They’ve also changed their service model to provide water, fuel by jerry cans and a new laundry.

 In the outer anchorages, the moorings in Hunga (anchorage #13) belong to Ika Lahi (CH 71); in Tapana (anchorage #11) belong to The Ark/Tapana (CH 10) and in Mounu (anchorage #41) belong to Mounu (CH 77).

-The following anchorages (#6, #7, #8, #19, #32 and Maninita) have moorings put down to protect the coral and are free to pick up but donations are expected to help maintenance & placement of future moorings (Receipts given at Tonga Visitors Bureau, cafe Tropicana, Aquarium and Moorings).
+The following anchorages (#6, #7, #8, #19, #32 and Maninita) have moorings put down to protect the coral and are free to pick up but donations are expected to help maintenance & placement of future moorings (receipts given at Tonga Visitors Bureau, cafe Tropicana, Aquarium and Moorings).
 Maintenance of these moorings is questionable so be sure to check.

-If you choose to anchor instead, please do so far enough away from any moorings.
+If you choose to anchor instead, it is important that you do so far enough away from any moorings.
 On the western-side there are some good anchor spots toward the north.
 On the eastern-side there is plenty of room more to the south.
 Anchorage space can be a problem close to town because of deep water, except where most moorings are located.